dlce-eva/dlce-eva/doc/csv-and-tsv-files.md

 Best practices for working with CSV/TSV files
 ---------------------------------------------

+### When editing spreadsheets in general

+ * It's generally a good idea use the first row of the table for column names – any workflow that requires people to remember or guess what the data was supposed to be is doomed to fall apart eventually…

+ * Avoid typographic quotes (`‘’`, `“”`, `„“`, etc.) in your table.
+While they
+   pose no problem for the computer (they're separate Unicode code points after all), they make life more confusing for human beings, whenever they have to look at the raw data.

+ * Keep backups of all files before making significant changes<br>
+   (bonus points for using revision control).

+ * Double- and triple-check that the character encoding isn't broken when importing or exporting CSV/TSV.

 ### When generating CSV/TSV files

 If you're writing code that generates tabular data (no matter whether it's in